koral--/android-gradle-localization-plugin/README.md

  XML attribute.
 See [Tools Attributes](http://tools.android.com/tech-docs/tools-attributes#TOC-tools:locale) for more information.

+#### Migration from versions < 1.0.19
+Since version 1.0.19 completely empty (effectively empty in case of XLS(X)) rows and columns are ignored.
+Moreover if qualifier (usually language code) is empty exception is thrown.
+Previously behavior in such cases was undefined.

 #### Migration from versions < 1.0.13:
 Obsolete, non-scoped `localization` plugin id is no longer supported.
 The only valid id is `pl.droidsonroids.localization`.

 #### Migration from versions < 1.0.7:
-Versions older than 1.0.7 provided `escapeBoundarySpaces` option, which defaulted to true.
+Versions older than 1.0.7 provided `escapeBoundarySpaces` option, which defaulted to `true`.
 Currently strings are always escaped when corresponding **parsed**  cell contains leading or trailing spaces, but such spaces are stripped by default CSV strategy.
 So effectively strings are trimmed by default.
 If you want to include mentioned spaces in output set appropriate `csvStrategy`.